MartaKliuchnik/hospital-appointment-scheduler/README.md

 ```
 {
-  error: 'Client already has this role.'
+  "message": "Client already has this role."
 }
 ```